arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ENDDO
 ```

-You can also copy the script start.cmm from the T32ThreadDebug demo directory to your working directory.
-For an application using the Serial Monitor, it is necessary to copy both start.cmm and term.cmm from the T32ThreadDebugPrint demo directory.
+You can also copy the script `start.cmm` from the T32ThreadDebug demo directory to your working directory.
+For an application using the Serial Monitor, it is necessary to copy both `start.cmm` and `term.cmm` from the T32ThreadDebugPrint demo directory.

-For each demo the corresponding start.cmm script comes with a predefined window layout.
+For each demo the corresponding `start.cmm` script comes with a predefined window layout.
 For your own layout, manually open and arrange the windows as you prefer, then save this window layout using the "Store Windows..." command in the Window menu.
-Save the file as win.cmm.
+Save the file as `win.cmm`.
 It will be automatically found and used the next time you start a debugging session.

 ## Conclusion

-In this tutorial you learned how to acquire a free version of the TRACE32 GDB Front End debugger, fully licensed for Portenta H7 or Nicla Vision for one year.
+In this tutorial, you learned how to acquire a free version of the TRACE32 GDB Front End debugger, fully licensed for your Arduino board for one year.
 You learned how to start the debugger and debug some ready-to-run demos.
 Furthermore, you learned how to debug an application compiled with the classic Arduino IDE.

 ### Next Steps
 Lauterbach also provides hardware-based debug & trace tools.
 To learn more about them please visit: